 We have experienced significant accumulated losses since our inception, and are expected to incur net losses for the foreseeable future.
 These losses have resulted primarily from expenses associated with our research and development activities, including nonclinical and clinical trials, and general and administrative expenses.
-As of June 30, 2005, our accumulated deficit totaled \$76.0 million.
+As of September 30, 2005, our accumulated deficit totaled \$84.9 million.
 We anticipate that our operating losses will continue as we further invest in research and development for our products.
-We will not generate any product revenue unless and until we receive regulatory approval, which is not likely to occur in the near future.
-Even if we generate significant product revenue, there can be no assurance that we will be able to achieve or sustain profitability.
+We will not generate the majority of milestone or royalty revenues under our collaboration and license agreement with Schering unless and until we receive regulatory approval, which is not likely to occur until 2008.
+Even if we generate milestone and royalty revenues, there can be no assurance that we will be able to achieve or sustain profitability.
 Our results of operations have varied and will continue to vary significantly and depend on, among other factors:

-- our ability to obtain, and timing of payments, if any, under corporate partner agreements or other financing; - timing and costs of preclinical development, clinical trials and regulatory approvals; - · drug discovery and research and development; - $\bullet \quad \text{timing and costs of technology transfer associated with manufacturing and supply agreements; and} \\$ - costs related to obtaining, defending and enforcing patents.
+- · timing of payments, under our Collaboration and License Agreement with Schering or our ability to obtain other corporate partner agreements or other financing; - timing and costs of preclinical development, clinical trials and regulatory approvals; - · timing and amount of costs to support our obligations under the Collaboration and License Agreement with Schering; - · drug discovery and research and development; - timing and costs of technology transfer associated with manufacturing and supply agreements; and - costs related to obtaining, defending and enforcing patents.